Question: “What can I do when they insist on a price over the phone?”

 NOTE: Bummed, we’ve added several different step-by-step SFS Phone Formats?
 (Including a no-contact Remote Video Pre-Inspection to do over the phone?)
 So consider attending our 3-hour, online SFS: Winning over your caller!
 LIVE seminar.
 (Convert just ONE caller and you’ll more than pay for your entire SFS class!)
 Click HERE for upcoming dates…

 We are going to change things right now so you never, ever lose a qualified prospect again.
 Of course, your goal is to (I assume) get into their home for an on-site inspection without giving an over-the-phone price quote.
 BUT you don’t want to EVER lose a prospect by being dogmatic.
 So how to do this?

-Let’s review the first part of your standard SFS Phone Format and then we’ll tweak it when you hit resistance to a separate pre-inspection.
-First, your SFS Phone Format has you explain you can help the caller and need to ask them some questions.
-After your first qualifying questions you then ask:
+Let’s review the first part of your SFS Phone Format and then we’ll tweak it when you hit resistance to a separate pre-inspection.
+Remember our SFS Phone Format you break the ice by asking them simple ‘Qualifying Questions’.
+You then ask:

 You: “Now, are there any special areas of concern I should note on your Work Order?”